-The highest grade raw propolis sustainably harvested from holistically managed honeybees at our mountain apiary in Hendersonville, North Carolina.
+The highest grade raw propolis sustainably harvested from organically managed honeybees at our mountain apiary in Hendersonville, North Carolina.

 Propolis has natural antibiotic, antiviral, antibacterial, antiseptic and antifungal properties.
 It's used as an immune stimulant.

 Here is the scientific research cited by The National Center for Biotechnology Information:

 - Contains Honeybee Propolis infused and suspended into grain alcohol.

 - 1 oz., or 2oz. bottle of 75% Ultra Strength Propolis with a dropper.